rwanke14/readmecreator/README-sample.md

   ### How to install:

   npm install

   # **Usage**

   ## How to use the application:
-  Download the code and run the prompts in the terminal to create readme.
+  Install the code on your computer and run the file in the terminal to populate reamdme.

   # **Constributors**